Skip to content

 #Step 6: Confirm and Wait

 Tap Format SD Card on the confirmation prompt.
-Don’t remove the card or power off while formatting.
+Don’t pull the card.
+Don’t power off.
+Don’t even wake the phone screen if you can avoid it.

 #Choosing the Right File System